D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 a version from six days ago.
 You must perform this action as quickly as possible without affecting other systems files.

-Which four actions should you permorn in a squence?
+Which four actions should you permorn in a sEquence?

-- download and execute a PowerShell script to browese and recover files on VM1
+- download and execute a PowerShell script to browse and recover files on VM1
 - copy the file from the mounted volume to the VM
 - mount the volume containing the file that is needed on VM2
 - create a new VM
-- restore teh disk containing the config file
+- restore the disk containing the config file
 - start the file recovery process and select the recovery point of 6 days ago
 - un mount the volume